uhyeay2/AttendanceTracker/README.md

 #### [Return To Table Of Contents](https://github.com/uhyeay2/AttendanceTracker/blob/main/README.md#table-of-contents)

-### Data Tests (Database Intergation Testing)
+### AttendanceTracker.Data.Tests

-Data Tests are integrated with the Sql Server Database.
+The Data Tests are integrated with the Sql Server Database.
 This can often times be challenging, however this Test Project makes use of a DataSeeder that will not only insert new records and fetch them to be used in a test, but will also set queue the record to be deleted after the test runs.
 This helped a lot with reducing repeated code related to setting up a record to test with.

 This xUnit Test project is broken up into the following: